minerllabs/baselines/chainerrl_baselines/README.md

 ## MineRLObtainDiamond-v0

-`MineRLObtainDiamond-v0` is the ultimate goal for this competition, but the baselines described bolew never solved this.
+`MineRLObtainDiamond-v0` is the ultimate goal for this competition.
+None of the baselines discussed above were able to solve this task.
-The action space shaping strategy we tried for this task is described in "Exclusive actions" sections.
+The action space shaping strategy we tried for this task is described in the "Exclusive actions" section.

 ## Prior knowledge for action/observation spaces

-On `MineRLTreechop-v0`, `MineRLNavigateDense-v0` and `MineRLNavigate-v0`, Rainbow/PPO/DDDQN shape the action/observation space based on prior knowledge.
+For `MineRLTreechop-v0`, `MineRLNavigateDense-v0` and `MineRLNavigate-v0`, Rainbow/PPO/DDDQN shape the action/observation space based on prior domain knowledge about the tasks.
-The original idea of this prior knowledge came from [MineRL competition proposal paper](https://arxiv.org/abs/1904.10079)'s implementation
-([Treechop](https://github.com/minerllabs/minerl/blob/master/tests/excluded/treechop_dqn_test.py),
-[Navigate](https://github.com/minerllabs/minerl/blob/master/tests/excluded/navigate_dqn_test.py)).
+This shaping was inspired by the [MineRL competition introductory paper's](https://arxiv.org/abs/1904.10079) implementations ([Treechop](https://github.com/minerllabs/minerl/blob/master/tests/excluded/treechop_dqn_test.py), [Navigate](https://github.com/minerllabs/minerl/blob/master/tests/excluded/navigate_dqn_test.py)).

-The action spaces for MineRL environments are defined as OpenAI Gym's `Dict` space.
+The action spaces for MineRL environments are defined using OpenAI Gym's `Dict` space.
-The set of space keys is different among tasks, but some of them are common (namely, `forward`, `back`, `left`, `right`, `jump`, `sneak`, `sprint`, `attack` and `camera`).
+The set of action_space keys are different among tasks, but some of them are common throughout (namely, `forward`, `back`, `left`, `right`, `jump`, `sneak`, `sprint`, `attack` and `camera`).

 `env_wrappers.SerialDiscreteActionWrapper` is the corresponding code for shaping the action space.

+The following sections describe the various strategies we employed in the shaping of the action space.
 ### Discretizing

 The only action key which is continuous is `camera`.
-`camera` is discretized into two-kinds action (PPO does not require discrete action space though):
+`camera` is discretized into two-kinds action (For DDDQN and Rainbow.
+PPO does not require a discrete action space):

 ```python
 [(0, -10), (0, 10)]